Jammu and Kashmir (union territory): Economy

+Apple cultivation

+The apple industry is a significant source of employment in Jammu and Kashmir, generating the highest number of jobs.
+It provides approximately 400-man-days of work per year per hectare of orchards, supporting a workforce of 3.5 million people.
+Moreover, it contributes approximately 10 per cent to the Gross State Domestic Product (GSDP).
+In the year 2020–2021, the apple production in Kashmir was reported to be 1,695,000.00 metric tonnes, while in the Jammu Division, it stood at 24,415.69 metric tonnes.
+The combined apple production for the entire Union Territory of Jammu and Kashmir amounted to 1,719,415.69 metric tonnes.
+Notably, the Kashmir Valley is the primary contributor to these numbers, accounting for 75 per cent of India's total apple production and exporting around 1.8 million metric tonnes of apples annually.

 Media

 The Telecom Regulatory Authority of India (TRAI) regulates all major aspects pertaining to media and telecommunications in Jammu and Kashmir.
-In addition, the Jammu and Kashmir administration released their media policy in 2020 which enabled government officers to sanction journalists and media organisations for disseminating "fake news," and is valid for the next five years.
+In addition, the Jammu and Kashmir administration released their media policy in 2020 which enabled government officers to sanction journalists and media organisations for disseminating "fake news", and is valid for the next five years.
 The policy attracted criticism for allegedly reducing people to "passive recipients of the information the government intends to disseminate."
 The Press Council of India (PCI) expressed concern over the provisions of fake news in the policy, as it "interferes with the free functioning of the press."

 Major periodicals in Jammu and Kashmir include Greater Kashmir, Rising Kashmir, Kashmir Times, Daily Excelsior, Elite Kashmir and Kashmir Monitor.
 DD Kashir is the state-owned television broadcaster.
 Popular private television channels are ETV Urdu and Gulistan News.
 In association with All India Radio, DD Kashir has established high power transmitters along the India–Pakistan border.
 Radio Sharda, a worldwide community radio service for Kashmiri Pandits, was started by Ramesh Hangloo.
 FM Tadka 95.0, BIG FM 92.7, Radio Mirchi and Red FM 93.5 are private FM radio stations.

 Internet shutdowns are frequent in Jammu and Kashmir.
 As of February 2021, the region had 300 internet shutdowns since 2012.
 In 2020 alone, this number was 115, the highest of any year.